mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 techpreview
 ```

 The command above returned all the supported channels that we are going to use.
-For the purpose of this test we will pick the channel `preview-4.3` which will result in the following command to add the subscription in our kubernetes.
+For the purpose of this test, we will pick the channel `preview-4.3` which will result in the following command to add the subscription in our Kubernetes.

 ```shell
 $ cat << EOF | kubectl apply -f -